 The “many antichrists” are a force with which we are to reckon because of the multitudinous array they assemble.
 They have many activities.

 by which we know that it is the last hour

 The “last hour” is a time of the church’s seduction into false teaching.

 Satan, his Antichrist, and emissaries will attack our spirituality and maturity.

-Some people say, “It makes no difference what you believe, just so long as you are sincere!”
+Some say, “It makes no difference what you believe, just so long as you are sincere.”
 Is sincerity the magic ingredient that makes something true?
-If so, then you ought to be able to apply it to any area of life, and not only to Christianity.
+If so, you should be able to apply it to any area of life, not just to Christianity.

 In this case, a doctor in a hospital could sincerely give the wrong medicine to a patient, but the patient becomes violently ill and dies.
-The doctor was sincere, but the medicine was wrong.
+The doctor was sincere, but the treatment was inappropriate.

 It takes more than sincerity to make something true.
-Faith in a lie will always result in serious consequences.
-We must never misplace our faith in the truth.
+Faith in a lie will always result in severe consequences.
+We must never misplace our trust in the truth.
 It does make a difference in what we believe!
 If a man wants to drive from New York to Toronto, no amount of sincerity will get him there if the highway is taking him to Florida.
-A genuine person builds his life the truth of the Word, not superstition or lies.
-It is impossible to live a genuine spiritual life by believing lies.
+A genuine person builds his life on the truth of the Word, not superstition or lies.
+It is impossible to live an authentic spiritual life by believing lies.

 Can you recognize false teaching when you hear it?
 Can you distinguish between sincerity and truth?
 Wishing something true does not make it true.
 Faith in a lie causes serious consequences.

 Christians now live in the last days of spiritual counterfeit.